 The Standardized Testing and Reporting, or STAR, results released by the California Department of Education showed a 3 percentage point increase in the number of students who are competent in English language arts and a 1 percentage point increase in math from 2011 to 2012.

 The new results continue the slow, steady growth of the past decade.
 When standardized testing began in 2003, only 35 percent of students scored at or above the state-mandated competency goals in both subjects.
-Now those numbers
+Now those numbers have grown to 57 percent in English and 51 percent in math, said Tom Torlakson, state Superintendent of Public Instruction, in a prepared statement.

 By comparison, Contra Costa County students surpassed state averages last year, with 63.3 percent scoring at or above grade-level proficiency in English and 56.5 percent in math.
 But scores in individual districts and schools varied widely, with 13 districts surpassing the state averages and four falling below them.

 "As pleased as I am by the great progress many students are making, the deep school budget cuts of recent years make it ever less likely these gains will continue," Torlakson said.
-"Preventing further cuts and beginning to restore what's been lost are essential to helping
+"Preventing further cuts and beginning to restore what's been lost are essential to helping every student learn and prepare for the future."

 Students in grades 2-11 are ranked according to one of five levels of performance for each subject: advanced, proficient, basic, below basic, and far below basic.
 California's goal is for all students to attain a proficient or higher level, according to the State Board of Education.

 The biggest district gain in Contra Costa County was achieved by the Liberty Union High district.
-Students there surpassed their peers statewide on the
+Students there surpassed their peers statewide on the English portion of the test, improving by 7 percentage

 But the district still had the lowest proficiency rates in math, at just 29.5 percent.
 Still, that was an improvement over 2011.
 Vinciguerra said the high school district's math scores should not be compared to districts that include elementary and middle schools, and added that the district's math scores more closely resemble those of other high schools.

 The Moraga district had the highest percentage of students ranked as proficient in English countywide, with 93.3 percent.
-Orinda district students outshined their counterparts
+Orinda district students outshined their counterparts in math, with 92.1 percent scoring at or above proficiency in the subject.

 The West Contra Costa district had the lowest percentage of students who attained competency in English countywide, and Superintendent Bruce Harter said schools there are placing a stronger emphasis on writing this year.
 Harter said the district's middle schools made gains in math, after focusing intensely on that area.